hookdeck/product-docs/docs/browsing-events.md

 ### Paging

-The event list display up to 50 events at any given time, you can travel back and forth in time but using the `Previous` and `Next` buttons at the bottom of the list.
-Because Hookdeck uses cursor pagination, navigating betwen pages will not be impacted by new incomming events, event with live update turned on.
+The event list displays up to 50 events at any given time.
+You can travel back and forth using the `Previous` and `Next` buttons at the bottom of the list.
+Hookdeck uses cursor pagination thus navigating between pages will not be impacted by new incoming events when the live update is turned on.

 ## Inspect request and response

 Inspecting event request data and attempt response data is very practical to troubleshoot issues.
-For each event for the request `Headers` and `Body` is provided either as plan text or JSON.
-For the attempt the Status Code and the response `Body` is displayed.
+For each event, the request `Headers` and `Body` are provided either as plain text or JSON.
+For the attempt, the Status Code and the response `Body` is displayed.

 :::tip
 You can open the JSON documents in fullscreen!